openskynetwork/opensky-api/docs/free/rest.rst

 The token will expire after 30 minutes.
 You can repeat the above request to obtain a new token as needed.
 If a request returns a ``401 Unauthorized`` response, it likely means the token has expired or is invalid.

 ``/states/all`` and other authenticated endpoints require this token-based authentication for non-legacy accounts using your API client.

-An OpenSky user is anybody who uses a valid OpenSky account or corresponding API client to access the API.
-The rate limitations for OpenSky users are:

-* OpenSky users clients can retrieve data of up to 1 hour in the past.
-If the `time` parameter has a value :math:`t<now-3600` the API will return `400 Bad Request`.
-* OpenSky users can retrieve data with a time resolution of 5 seconds.
-That means, if the *time* parameter was set to :math:`t`, the API will return state vectors for time :math:`t - (t\ mod\ 5)`.
-* OpenSky users get 4000 API credits per day.
-This is also true for the default privileges when using the API client.
-For higher request loads please contact OpenSky.
-* Active contributing OpenSky users get a total of 8000 API credits per day.
-An active user is a user which has an ADS-B receiver that is at least 30% online (measured over the current month).

-.. note:: You can retrieve all state vectors received by your receivers without any restrictions.
-See :ref:`own-states`.
-Before the request limit is reached the header `X-Rate-Limit-Remaining` indicates the amount of remaining credits.
-After the rate limit is reached the status code `429 - Too Many Requests` is returned and the header `X-Rate-Limit-Retry-After-Seconds` indicates how many seconds until credits/request become available again.

 API credit usage
 """"""""""""""""